tiepdotme/serenade-wind/_posts/2020-08-03-where-and-when.md

 {% assign pwpng="" %}
 {% include post-wide-image.html%}

-Geoawesomeness spent a little time researching this same question in their article article, ["Which is the best map projection?"](https://geoawesomeness.com/best-map-projection/) The crux of the issue is taking a 3 dimensional object and attempting to represent it in 2 dimensions, without any distortions to shape, distance, direction or land shape.
+Geoawesomeness spent a little time researching this same question in their article, ["Which is the best map projection?"](https://geoawesomeness.com/best-map-projection/) The crux of the issue is taking a 3 dimensional object and attempting to represent it in 2 dimensions, without any distortions to shape, distance, direction or land shape.

 The findings of three of the maps are summarized below: